-Carlos Dorantes and Plate Nutrition Health Coach, Rosalba Martinez, in 2019.
-Photo credit: Evette de Luca
+Carlos Dorantes and Plate Nutrition Health Coach, Rosalba Martínez, in 2019.
+Photo credit: The Social Impact Artists

 CARLOS DORANTES has learned firsthand the role that food can play in one's physical and mental health.
 Dorantes is a father of two children and has lived in Ontario for over 10 years.
 His younger son struggles with mental illness, which has motivated Dorantes to explore different avenues for improving his son's quality of life and overall well-being.